Converting your Republic of Ireland Company

 Required to hold an AGM.

-All companies incorporated prior to 1st June 2015 will – under the above Act – be required to be convert to the Act by 30th November 2016.
+All companies incorporated in the Republic of Ireland prior to 1st June 2015 will – under the above Act – be required to be convert to the Act by 30th November 2016.
 After this date if a company has not converted certain people may apply to the High Court for an order directing that the company be re-registered as a DAC.

 We can advise and assist in the completion of the conversion and provide the new Certificate of Incorporation together with updated Constitution or Memorandum of Association as applicable.